selvianbu/Artificial-Intelligence-Project-2/BITI1113/README.md

 **Project Title:** Music Recommendation System

+In this project, we will show you how a music recommendation system works.
 Music recommender system is one of the most used machine learning algorithms in recommendation systems.
 A recommender (or recommendation) system (or engine) is a filtering system which aim to predict a rating or preference a user would give to an item, eg. a film title, a product, a song, etc.

 There are two main types of recommender systems we have used in our project: